gundotio/worf/README.md

 All ListAPI views are paginated and include a `pagination` json object.

-Use `results_per_page` to set custom limit for pagination.
+Use `per_page` to set custom limit for pagination.
 Default 25.

 ##### `get_queryset()` method
 This method will use `lookup_url_kwarg` and `lookup_field` to filter results.